PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 2. `IndigoDemo` - Technically gives you access to everything, but doesn't provide Scene management (you'd have to roll your own).
 3. `IndigoGame` - Like `IndigoDemo`, but with Scene management built it.

-> You can also write you're own entry point, take a look at the code for `IndigoSandbox` in the repo.
+> You can also write your own entry point, take a look at the code for `IndigoSandbox` in the repo.

 In this guide, we'll be using `IndigoSandbox` for brevity and our "game" will be called `helloindigo`.